Mother Nature’s Greatest Hits #13926

 So the secret is out: this levitation of a seemingly weightless piano was a simple sky reversal done with mirrors and then flipped.
 It was taken in one shot with no digital tricks.
-In fact, you could also do this with a film camera.
+In fact, you could also create this with a film camera.
 To see a different version of this crazy keyboard, have a look at Song For The Sky #13925.

 Location: Munster, Cambria County, Pennsylvania.
 Picture and story © Andrew Dierks

 Up Next: Day Is Done #14312